jakmeier/www.jakobmeier.ch/_posts/en/2023-02-01-new-process-model.md

 point would be that it does not funnel all the data and metadata through big tech servers.

-Next up, part 2, it is demo time!
+Next up, it is demo time!

-*TODO: remove references to network isolation*

 ## Part 2: Testing the idea
 <!-- This part is in draft version 0 -->